milos85vasic/Mail-Server-Factory/README.md

 Mail Server Factory works on the following target installation operating systems:

-- Centos 7 and 8
+- CentOS Server 7 and 8
-- Fedora Workstation 30 to 33
+- Fedora Server versions: 30 to 33
-- Fedora Server 30 to 33
+- Fedora Workstation versions: 30 to 33
 - Ubuntu Desktop 20

 # Specifications